-The outstanding amount of Bonds issued under this Base Prospectus varies with DLR's lending.
+The outstanding amount of Bonds issued under this Base Prospectus varies with DLR's lending and DLR's need to provide overcollateralisation or supplementary collateral for SDOs issued.
 DLR's investor website www.dlr.dk/investor shows the outstanding amount of Bonds with reference to relevant ISINs.